 The Press offers distribution services to selected foreign publishers.
-For more information on our distribution services in Canada, please contact Valerie Nair.
+For more information on our distribution services in Canada, please contact Megan Malashewsky.
 You can browse a list of the publishers we distribute in Canada and throughout the world here.

 UBC Press is a member of the Association of Canadian University Presses/Association Des Presses Universitaires Canadiennes, the Association of American University Presses, the Association of Canadian Publishers, the International Federation of Scholarly Publishers, and the Association of Book Publishers of British Columbia.